music dictionary : As - As

 Astigmatisman optical aberration resulting from unequal magnification across different diameters

-Astigmatismo(Italian m.) astigmatism
+Astigmatismo(Italian m., Spanish m.) astigmatism

 Astigmatismus(German m.) astigmatism